Was There An Iron Infusion Lawsuit Against Injectafer?

 Factors Considered in Injectafer Settlement Negotiations

-In determining any Injectafer lawsuit settlement amount, the following are some of the common factors that a jury may consider, and which will be taken into consideration when evaluating any offers negotiated:
+In determining Injectafer lawsuit settlement amounts, the following were some of the common factors that were considered when evaluating lawsuit payouts:

 • The extent and duration of the injuries following the iron infusion;